scrabbletank/farhome-rules/rulesdoc.md

 Can be used during a short or long rest.
 You may reroll any of the wound dice when rolling Healing Surges during this rest.

 #### Fire Kit
-Contains kindling, wood, and equipment to easily start a campfire.
+Contains kindling and equipment to easily start a campfire.
 Can be used to pass a survival check when building a fire.

 #### Ammunition
 A standard quiver can hold 25 arrows or bolts.
 Arrows add 1 wound die to the attack, while bolts only deal the base crossbow damage.